Hanssen0/dotfiles/hypr/scripts/monitorworkspace/README.md

 # Todo

 * Stop using JS for better performance.
-* A background service listening to monitor events, which maintains the workspace names after monitors changed.
 * You tell me.

 # Usage

-Run once at the beginning to initialize workspace names.
+Modify the path of `node` in the [`monitorworkspace.sh`](./monitorworkspace.sh) file.

+Make the background service launch with the Hyprland.
 ```
-exec-once = node ~/.config/hypr/scripts/monitorworkspace/monitorworkspace.js
+exec-once = sh ~/.config/hypr/scripts/monitorworkspace/service.sh
 ```

 Replace